Plein-air Painting Retreat – Hockomock Point in Bremen, Maine

 *A non-participant spouse/partner price includes meals & lodging.

-Workshop Size: Minimum of 5 artists – maximum 10 (intermediate to experienced painters-all mediums).
+Workshop Size: Minimum of 6 artists – maximum 10 (all mediums).
+Maximum of 2 accompanying non-participating spouses/partners.

-Extra Costs: Any additional costs for day trips and one evening meal in restaurant.
+Additional Costs NOT included: Costs for day trips (ferry & museum) and one evening meal in restaurant.

 Dietary restrictions are limited; if you fall in this category, please contact us before registering to see what can be accommodated (may be an extra charge) .